maallaard/planar-bridge/README.md

 card database.
 Bulk datasets used to build the image databases locally are from [MTGJSON](https://mtgjson.com/).

+One greatly advantageous feature of Planar Bridge is that it upgrades the resolution on cards when a higher resolution is available.
+If a low-resolution scan exists locally, it will replace it with higher resolution scans if available on Scryfall.
+This is especially helpful in handling cards that are part of a spoiled set and have not been scanned at a crisp high resolution yet.

 Planar Bridge is currently in pre-alpha, so everything you see now is subject to change at any point.